Gattocrucco/lsqfitgp/docs/userguide/components.rst

 kernels.

 When summing processes it is useful to get the fit result separately for each component.
+In :mod:`lsqfitgp` there are two main ways to do it, one long, and one short.

-In :mod:`lsqfitgp` there's not a specific tool for this because it can be implemented using kernel tricks, multidimensional input and transformations.
+The long way is using kernel tricks, multidimensional input and transformations.
 Let's see.
 We first generate some data::

     import numpy as np